 b.
-The President-Elect shall be responsible for the Annual Conference with the
+The President-Elect shall be responsible for the Annual Conference and shall chair the Conference Planning Committee.

-.
 The President-Elect shall assume the office of President the following year.
-If, for any reason the office of the president becomes vacant, the President-Elect shall assume that office for the balance of the year.
+If, for any reason the office of the President becomes vacant, the President-Elect shall assume that office for the balance of the year as well as his/her elected year.

 c.
-The Secretary shall record, maintain, and distribute to members, minutes of each meeting and shall perform other appropriate duties.
+The Secretary shall record, maintain, and distribute to members, the minutes of each meeting, and shall perform other appropriate duties.

 d.
 The Treasurer shall oversee all financial operations and the fiscal planning and procedures for the Organization.
 One of the primary responsibilities of the Treasurer is the long-term, strategic financial planning and investment strategy for the Organization.
 The Treasurer will accomplish this work through the Organization's Finance Committee, where the Treasurer will serve as chair.
 Additionally, the Treasurer shall make a formal report of the financial health of the organization and fiscal plan to the General Membership yearly.

 The Treasurer-Elect shall serve as assistant to the Treasurer.
 The Treasurer-Elect, with help, guidance, and training from the Treasurer, shall oversee and supervise the execution of daily financial procedures, practices, and activities carried out by the executive assistant for the Organization.
 Those activities will include, but are not limited to, daily bookkeeping and the timely deposit of revenue and payment of expenses.
-The Treasurer-Elect shall summarize financial activities and present those to the Executive Board at regularly scheduled meetings.during the first year of office.
-S/he will then assume the duties and responsibilities of the Treasurer during the second year of their three year term.
+The Treasurer-Elect shall summarize financial activities and present those to the Executive Board at regularly scheduled meetings.

-The Immediate Past Treasurer, a position held during the third year of the Treasurer cycle, will not serve as a member of the Executive Board.
-The Immediate Past Treasurer will assist the Treasurer and Vice-Treasurer in their duties.
-The Immediate Past Treasurer is charged with chairing the Finance Committee.

 f.
 The Immediate Past President shall be the chairperson of the Nominating Committee